anodyne/nova/README.md

 ## Changes in 2.0

 * added the message.php file to handle notification of bans, a missing "nova" directory and incompatible PHP version
+* added new process to write the database config file for you
 * updated seamless substitution to be able to override email view files
 * updated to jquery version 1.5
 * updated to uniform version 1.7.5